Required Courses’ Decriptions

 HES 354.
 Assessment Techniques in Health Sciences (3; fall and spring) A lecture/ laboratory course to develop clinical skills and knowledge in the assessment of health in areas of exercise physiology, nutrition/metabolism, biomechanics/neuromuscular function, and health psychology.
 The laboratory will emphasize use of instrumentation and analysis /interpretation of data collected on human subjects.

 HES 360.
-Epidemiology (3; fall and spring) A lecture course which introduces basic epidemiologic methods as applied to the study of health and chronic disease in human populations with emphasis on modifiable risk factors such as physical activity and diet.
-Students become familiar with national surveillance data and physical activity recommendations, perform statistical analyses, and critique current epidemiologic studies related to risk factors for chronic disease.
+Epidemiology (3; fall and spring) A lecture course which introduces basic epidemiological methods as applied to the study of health and chronic disease in human populations with emphasis on modifiable risk factors such as physical activity and diet.
+Students become familiar with national surveillance data and physical activity recommendations, perform statistical analyses, and critique current epidemiological studies related to risk factors for chronic disease.